 The need for teachers that care

-You can sponsor a child in Arizona in one of two ways: call our office at 1-800-538-5381 and speak with one of our staff members or email us at email@example.com.
+You can sponsor a child with Children Incorporated in one of three ways: call our office at 1-800-538-5381 and speak with one of our staff members or email us at firstname.lastname@example.org, or go online to our donation portal, create an account, and search for a child that is available for sponsorship.